 As a result of the expanding scope of our Israeli operations, our currency rate fluctuation risk associated with the exchange rate movement of the U.S. dollar against the New Israeli Shekel ("NIS") has increased.
-For the year ended December 31, 2013, the U.S dollar appreciated approximately 1% as compared to the NIS.
-For the year ended December 31, 2013, expenses generated by our Israeli operations totaled approximately \$52.0 million.
-We do not currently hedge our foreign currency risk exposure.
+For the year ended December 31, 2014, the U.S dollar remained flat as compared to the NIS.
+For the year ended December 31, 2014, expenses generated by our Israeli operations totaled approximately \$53.8 million.
+During 2014, we did not hedge our foreign currency risk exposure relating to the NIS.
 We actively monitor the movement of the U.S. dollar against the NIS, Pound Sterling, Euro, AUS dollar and Japanese Yen and have considered the use of financial instruments, including but not limited to derivative financial instruments, which could mitigate such risk.
 If we determine that our risk of exposure materially exceeds the potential cost of derivative financial instruments, we may in the future enter in to these types of investments.
-The functional currency of our wholly-owned Israeli subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba Ltd., is the U.S. dollar; the functional currency of our operations in the United Kingdom is the Pound Sterling; the functional currency of our operations in the Netherlands is the Euro; and the functional currency of our operations in Australia is the Australian Dollar.
+The functional currency of our wholly-owned Israeli subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba Ltd., is the U.S. dollar; the functional currency of our operations in the United Kingdom is the Pound Sterling; the functional currency of our operations in Australia is the Australian Dollar; the functional currency of our operations in Japan is the Japanese Yen.